jakovh/instacart_basket_analysis/README.md

 # instacart_basket_analysis
 An analysis of the customer groups and their spending habits.

+Instacart is an online grocery store that operates through an app.

-The task here was to perform an initial data and exploratory analysis of some of their data in order to derive insights and suggest strategies for better segmentation based on the provided criteria.
+The task here was to perform an initial data and exploratory analysis in order to derive insights and suggest strategies for better segmentation based on the provided criteria.